 |Feature F1 is not assigned to any Release

 User Story U1 is also not assigned to any Release

 |move Feature to some Release R1||U1 is moved to R1 together with F1|

 |Feature F1 is in Release R1

 User Story U1 is also in Release R1

 |move Feature to other Release R2||U1 is moved to R2 together with F1|

 Team Iteration of User Story vs Team Iteration of its Tasks

 Tasks inherit and follow Team Iteration field from their parent User Story when User Story and Task are assigned to the same Team Iteration or when Team Iteration field as blank in both of them.
-In this case, whenever you assign a User Story to some other Team Iteration, same assignment is made for Task automatically.
-However Tasks can be re-assigned manually to other Team Iteration.
+In this case, whenever you assign a User Story to some other Team Iteration, the same assignment is made for Task automatically.
+However, Tasks can be re-assigned manually to other Team Iteration.
 Then changes of User Story assignments are no longer reflected in Tasks.